31.10. The Invisible Labor Behind AI - Workshop with Amir Payberah

 10:15 Workshop

-12:15 Lunch
+12:15 Lunch (self-funded)

 Amir H. Payberah is an Associate Professor of Computer Science at KTH Royal Institute of Technology in Sweden.
 He leads the WASP cluster on Legal, Ethical, and Societal Aspects of AI, and founded the Co-Liberative Computing research group.
 His research explores equity and justice in AI, especially in large language models, by exposing systemic inequalities in technical infrastructures and developing alternatives grounded in co-liberation, justice, and equity.